D0H-org/D0H-Scripts/VPS-HomeLab-Tunnel-For-Static-IP/README.md

 * **SSH Disconnections:** If you experience frequent SSH disconnections when directly working on the VPS, use `screen` or `tmux` on the VPS to run commands that might restart network services.

 * **WireGuard Tunnel Not Working:**
-    * Check `sudo systemctl status wg-quick@wg0` on both VPS and homelab.
+    * Check `sudo systemctl status wg-quick@wg0` on the VPS.
-    * Check `sudo wg show` on both to see if a handshake occurred (`latest handshake` field).
+    * On the Homelab (standard Linux) or OPNsense, check WireGuard status (e.g., `sudo wg show` or OPNsense GUI status).
     * Verify `nftables` rules on the VPS: `sudo nft list ruleset`.
     * Ensure VPS provider's firewall allows required inbound ports (SSH, WireGuard).
-    * Double-check IP addresses and public keys in `wg0.conf` files on both sides.
+    * Double-check IP addresses and public keys in `wg0.conf` files (or OPNsense configuration) on both sides.
+    * If using OPNsense, verify its internal firewall rules and routing.

 * **Services Not Accessible:**
     * Verify the port forwarding rule is correctly added on the VPS (`sudo nft list ruleset | grep 'prerouting'`).
     * Ensure the service is actually listening on the correct port on your homelab.
     * Check if any local firewall on the homelab (if you re-enabled it) is blocking the inbound traffic on the `wg0` interface.
-(In this setup, UFW and Fail2Ban are explicitly disabled on the homelab for simplicity, but if you deviated, check them).
+(In the standard Linux setup, UFW and Fail2Ban are explicitly disabled on the homelab for simplicity, but if you deviated, check them).
+    * If using OPNsense, ensure its internal NAT and firewall rules are correctly forwarding traffic from its WireGuard interface to your service's internal IP and port.

+* **"sshpass: command not found"**: Install it on your homelab: `sudo apt install sshpass`.

 ## Uninstalling the Setup